How are receipts handled when a charge is refunded?

 How receipts and refunds are managed on Ramp

-- ERP sync: when syncing to NetSuite, QuickBooks, or another ERP, the original receipt is still visible and linked to both the charge and the refund.
+- ERP sync: When syncing to QuickBooks, NetSuite, or another ERP, the original receipt remains visible and linked to both the charge and the refund.
+This keeps the transactions connected in your general ledger and supports clean reconciliation during month-end close.

 Best practices